plexiondev/plexiondev/README.md

 ## plexiondev

-hello, i make cool things; here are some of them:
+hello, i make cool things - here are some of them:

 #### projects